Evaluating Vision Foundation Models for Pixel and Object Classification in Microscopy: Introduction

 \section{Introduction}

-Deep learning (DL) is the dominant paradigm in computer vision and the state-of-the-art for most vision tasks, with widespread real-world adoption.
-Until recently, most models were trained for specific tasks using supervised learning, often ImageNet-pretrained \cite{imagenet}.
-Now, vision foundation models (VFMs) \cite{sam, sam2, dinov2, dinov3} and vision–language models \cite{clip, siglip, molmo} have enabled zero-shot prediction, in-context learning, and efficient adaptation with small adapters.
+Deep learning (DL) is the dominant paradigm in computer vision, is the state-of-the-art for most vision tasks, and has widespread real-world adoption.
+Until recently, most models were trained for specific tasks using supervised learning, often ImageNet-pretrained~\cite{imagenet}.
+Now, vision foundation models (VFMs)~\cite{sam, sam2, dinov2, dinov3} and vision–language models~\cite{clip, siglip, molmo} have enabled zero-shot prediction, in-context learning, and efficient adaptation with small adapters.

-Similar to natural images, DL now underlies most analysis in biomedical imaging, driven in particular by the success of U-Net \cite{u-net} and nnU-Net \cite{nn-u-net}.
-In microscopy, cellular instance segmentation is predominantly addressed with DL, often pretrained on large and diverse datasets \cite{cellpose, stardist}.
-More recently, VFMs for cell segmentation \cite{micro-sam, cellpose, cell-sam} derived from the Segment Anything Model (SAM) \cite{sam} have enabled zero-shot cell segmentation in many settings.
+Similar to natural images, DL now underlies most analysis in biomedical imaging, driven in particular by the success of U-Net~\cite{u-net} and nnU-Net~\cite{nn-u-net}.
+In microscopy, cellular instance segmentation is predominantly addressed with DL, often pretrained on large and diverse datasets~\cite{cellpose, stardist}.
+More recently, VFMs for cell segmentation~\cite{micro-sam, cellpose, cell-sam} derived from the Segment Anything Model (SAM)~\cite{sam} have enabled zero-shot cell segmentation in many settings.